 This first option will set you back a bit of cash, but generally, you’ll be able to charge a small fee and break even or make some profit.

-Option two: Use My Silent Disco Club
+Option two: use My Silent Disco Club APP!

 Everyone that wants to join will just need to download the free app on either app store.
 They will then use their phone and own headphones to join in!

-Its super simple to use and a great and easy way to host an event, with out the stress of having to outlay a heap of cash.
+Above all, it’s super simple to use and a great and easy way to host an event, with out the stress of having to outlay a heap of cash.